matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

 - Confirm the choice pressing "Yes, accept it!"
 - Should be automatically returned to the applications list page
 - Should see 1 application, also the other application for the same proposal should not be visible
+- An email is sent to the student to notify him/her about the acceptance
 ```

 ## Story #6 - Browse Applications Decisions